Puntland counter-terrorism operations: Background

 Islamic State Somalia is a militant group linked to the larger Islamic State network.
 It operates mainly in Somalia but has also expanded to other parts of the world.

 IS–Somalia raises money to support its operations in the Horn of Africa.
 The International Crisis Group (ICG) reported in September 2024 that IS–Somalia is successfully gathering and distributing funds across its network.

 According to ICG IS–Somalia has become more powerful in recent years.
 Some reports suggest that its leader might now be the global head of the Islamic State, but this has not been confirmed.
 The militant has increased its recruitment worldwide and is involved in funding terrorist activities in different countries.

 In May 2024, IS–Somalia was linked to an attack on the Israeli embassy in Sweden.
 Authorities in the United States also arrested a Somali American for inciting terrorism in New York.

 Although smaller than al-Shabaab in southern Somalia, IS–Somalia has doubled in size within Somalia in 2024.
 The commander of the U.S. Africa Command, General Michael Langley, has warned that IS–Somalia is increasing its numbers, especially in northern Somalia.

 For months, clashes between al-Shabaab and ISIS have intensified, including the use of IEDs and direct combat.
 While Puntland has been closely monitored, ISIS has managed to reduce al-Shabaab's influence in the mountains.
 Puntland has historically shown strong defenses against insurgents, such as when its forces defeated an al-Shabaab coastal attack in 2016, inflicting heavy casualties within a week.

 Puntland preparations

-Puntland is mobilized ten thousand troops for a major operation targeting ISIS strongholds in the Cal Miskaad part of the Golis mountain ranges.
+Puntland had mobilized ten thousand troops for a major operation targeting ISIS strongholds in the Cal Miskaad part of the Golis mountain ranges.
 These areas have long been a refuge for ISIS in Somalia, where they can regroup and recruit fighters.

 Puntland is taking a different approach to fighting terrorism than the national Somali government.

-Puntland broke off ties with the national government last March.
-Since starting its full-scale "hilaac" (or "lightning") offensive in December 2024, Puntland claims its forces have captured 48 caves and Islamic State outposts, and have destroyed dozens of drones and explosive devices.
+Puntland had broken off ties with the national government since last March.
+Ever since starting its full-scale "hilaac" (or "lightning") offensive in December 2024, Puntland claims its forces have captured 48 caves and Islamic State outposts, and have destroyed dozens of drones and explosive devices.